nicolasbucik/linked-list/README.md

 # Info

-This is my own implementation of stack/queue working with linked list, this was created during an exam at my university.
+This is my own implementation of stack/queue using linked list, this was created during an exam at my university.

 # Usage